vlvagerviwager/protect-your-privacy/README.md

 # Protect Your Privacy

-Protect your privacy.
+Privacy resources for the layperson.
 Originally hosted on Tumblr, migrated to GitHub in 2015 to make it easier for others to contribute.

 Feedback, [issues](https://github.com/vlvagerviwager/protect-your-privacy/issues/new), and [pull requests](https://github.com/vlvagerviwager/protect-your-privacy/pulls) welcome.